sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - Declarative Programming seeks to make you coding more descriptive by using techniques to show what is done rather than how is done.
 This is opposed to Imperative Programming.
 - Dependency Injection(DI) is a software design pattern that deals with how code gets hold of its dependencies.
 - Document-oriented Database – A collection of independent documents.
 E.g CouchDB, MongoDB
+- DRY(Don't Repeat Yourself) is a principle of software development aimed at reducing repetition of information of all kinds, by making components reuseable.
 - Explicit Iteration vs Implicit Iteration - In jQuery:

 ```javascript